ycorcos1/mathmate-app/README.md

 - React for the frontend experience and component architecture.
 - Firebase (Auth, Firestore, Storage, Functions) for authentication, persistence, and secure API access.
-- OpenAI API for Socratic dialogue and vision-powered OCR.
+- OpenAI API for Socratic dialogue, vision-powered OCR, and AI-powered question generation.
 - KaTeX for accurate math rendering in chat and workspace views.
-- Tailwind CSS for the “Soft Academic” design system implementation.
+- Tailwind CSS for the "Soft Academic" design system implementation.
 - Vercel for hosting and deployment workflows.

 ## Project Structure